Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 The employer shouldn’t ask for proof again if you proved your right to work before 1 July 2021.
 Nonetheless, they may do so if it’s a requirement for all their employees.

-Possessing a Family Permit From the EU Settlement Scheme
+Possessing a Family Permit From EU Settlement Scheme

-After applying to the EU Settlement Scheme, you can work and live in the UK as you wait for the decision.
+After applying to the EU Settlement Scheme, you can work and live in the UK while waiting for the decision.
 Therefore, you can prove your right to work in the country using your:

-You can obtain a share code on the UK government website if your certificate is in your online account.
-Your employer confirms your right to work using the Employer Checking Service.
+If your certificate is in your online account, you can obtain a share code on the UK government website.
+Your employer confirms your right to work in the UK using the Employer Checking Service.
+Many checks are completed online using identity document validation technology, generally from an identity service provider.

 Having Indefinite Leave to Enter or Remain in the UK

-You can prove your right to work if you have indefinite leave to enter or remain in the UK by showing your employer the following:
+You can prove your right to work in the UK if you have indefinite leave to enter or remain in the UK by showing your employer the following:

 If you have an immigration status document, you can use it together with one other document.
 It’s an ideal alternative if you don’t have an online share code or a passport.